freedomofpress/securedrop/docs/admin.rst

 |Add a new user|

-Here, you will hand the keyboard over to the journalist so they can create their own username and password.
-Once they’re done entering a username and password for themselves, select whether you would like them to also be an administrator (this allows them to add or delete other journalist accounts), and whether they will be using Google Authenticator or a YubiKey for two-factor authentication.
+Here, you will hand the keyboard over to the journalist so they can create their own username.
+Once they’re done entering a username for themselves, have them write down their pre-generated diceware passphrase.
+Then, you will select whether you would like them to also be an administrator (this allows them to add or delete other journalist accounts), and whether they will be using Google Authenticator or a YubiKey for two-factor authentication.